whoisYoges/internet-crap/README.md

 locate your hosts file at: `%SystemRoot%\system32\drivers\etc\hosts` and replace it [with the hosts file linked here](hosts).
 ### Linux
 Locate your hosts file at: `/etc/hosts` and replace it [with the hosts file linked here](hosts).

+Replace your `/etc/resolv.conf` file with the [`resolv.conf` file here](resolv.conf) which is a write protected file containg family protection dns servers of adguard.
 ### macOS (until 10.14.x macOS Mojave)
 Locate your hosts file at: `/etc/hosts` and replace it [with the hosts file linked here](hosts).
 ### macOS Catalina